Training A New Generation of Classical Actors

 Auditions and Admission

-The 2013 Conservatory at Shakespeare & Company is limited to 16 students.
-The program begins September 9 and ends December 15 with the final performance of the semester show (December 13 & 14, 2013).
-This is a total of 13 weeks.
+The 2014 Conservatory at Shakespeare & Company is limited to 16 students.
+The program lasts a total of 13 weeks.

 Admission to the Conservatory at Shakespeare & Company is by audition only.
 Applicants should submit a completed application (apply online) and an audition video.
 The video may be in DVD format or a YouTube link and should include two contrasting Shakespeare monologues and a brief personal statement.
 The monologues should be approximately one minute each.
 The personal statement should be about 60 seconds and should consist of a description of why you are interested in participating in The Conservatory.
 Contact the Training Department with any questions.